Social commerce is the use of a social platform for e-commerce sales, and it's huge: By 2027, it's projected to drive $604 billion in sales.

 Despite facing extreme challenges – digging out from COVID, soaring inflation, and supply chain disruption – the retail industry is poised for strong growth.

-Forrester Research predicts total retail sale will reach $5.5 trillion by 2027 with online sales making up 30% of the market.
+Forrester Research predicts total retail sales will reach $5.5 trillion by 2027 with online sales making up 30% of the market.

 When COVID restrictions lifted, many consumers returned to physical stores, driving offline US retail sales up to record-breaking year-over-year growth (14%) in 2021, according to Forrester.
 In 2023, three-quarters of total US retail sales will happen offline, they predict.